-Northland & the Bay of Islands are a water and beach lovers paradise, perfect for sailing, fishing, diving, surfing and dolphin watching.
+Northland & the Bay of Islands are a water and beach lovers paradise.
+Perfect for sailing, fishing, diving, surfing and dolphin watching.
 The area also offers great walks, scenic flights, cultural and history tours.
-Below are a selection of Luxury Adventures favourite Bay of Islands/Northland experiences.
+Below are a sample of Luxury Adventures favourite Bay of Islands & Northland recommended activities.

-Dolphins: There are around 9 difference types of dolphins found in New Zealand.
-In the Bay of Islands you are most likely to see the bottlenose dolphins, common dolphins and occasionally the black and white orcas, often thought of as killer whales, however they actually belong to the dolphin family.
+Dolphins: There are around 9 different types of dolphins found in New Zealand.
+In the Bay of Islands you are most likely to see the bottlenose dolphins, common dolphins and occasionally the black and white orcas.
+They are often thought of as killer whales, however they actually belong to the dolphin family.

-Kiwi Tours: The flightless Kiwi Bird is a New Zealand icon.
-The birds are generally nocturnal and numbers are diminishing, making them difficult to see, in fact it’s quite rare to see them in their natural habitat.
+The flightless Kiwi Bird is a New Zealand icon.
+The birds are generally nocturnal and numbers are diminishing, making them difficult to see.
+In fact it’s quite rare to see them in their natural habitat.
 Luxury Adventures have access to guides who offer a true eco experience.
 North of Auckland in the Tawharanui Regional park, the tours are led by passionate guides who know the area’s history and wildlife well.
-As well as hopefully catching site of a Kiwi you have a chance to see Weka and Morepork (native New Zealand owls).
-Talk to our team about how to incorporate this unique experience into your honeymoon or vacation.
+As well as hopefully catching sight of a Kiwi you’ll have a chance to see Weka and Morepork (native New Zealand owls).
+Talk to our team about how to incorporate this unique experience into your honeymoon or New Zealand vacation.

-Fishing charter in the Bay of Islands: Northland and the Bay of Islands offers world class fishing, with its sheltered waters, you can fish here all year round.
-You can catch snapper, trevally, hapuku, tarakihi and kahawai, or the larger game fish such as marlin, tuna, swordfish, and kingfish.
-There is something to suit anglers of all levels of experience from the novice through to the serious fisho.
+With its sheltered waters Northland and the Bay of Islands offer world class saltwater fishing.
+You can fish here all year round and catch snapper, trevally, hapuku, tarakihi and kahawai.
+Or the larger game fish such as marlin, tuna, swordfish, and kingfish.
+There is something to suit anglers of all levels of experience, from the novice through to the serious fisho.
 The Luxury Adventures team have access to guides and boats to suit all budgets.
 Join a shared charter and swap tall fishing stories, or else charter your own private boat and crew to show you the “secret” fishing spots!
-There’s a saltwater fishing adventure waiting in the Bay of Islands to suit everyone.
+There’s a saltwater fishing adventure waiting in the Bay of Islands for you.

 Luxury Adventures – Tailoring luxury travel in New Zealand, Australia and the South Pacific Islands since 1999